Freight Shipping from Cincinnati to Detroit

 How much does it cost to ship freight from Cincinnati to Detroit?

-Full truckload (FTL) rates from Cincinnati, OH to Detroit, MI currently range from $660-$814 for a standard dry van load over the 307-mile route.
+Full truckload (FTL) rates from Cincinnati, OH to Detroit, MI currently range $660-$814 (roughly $2.18-$2.66 per mile over 307 miles).
 LTL shipments typically cost $369-$661 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Cincinnati to Detroit?

-Standard FTL transit from Cincinnati to Detroit is approximately 6 hrs by truck over 307 miles.
+Standard FTL transit from Cincinnati to Detroit is approximately 6 hrs by truck over 307 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Cincinnati to Detroit freight?